If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an

-If it seems like every single person you follow on the Internet has a podcast, that’s because we’ve all been stuck in our houses with little outside human contact for a year so what else do you expect us to do?
+If it seems like every single person you follow on the Internet has a podcast, that’s because we were stuck in our houses with little outside human contact for a year so what else did you expect us to do?
 But in all seriousness, that’s probably because it’s very easy to record high-quality audio from your home, and you don’t need to invest in a pro-level recording suite to do it.

 If you, too, are looking to get into the podcasting game, National Podcast Day (September 30) is the perfect time to get started.
 All you need to live those dreams are a few key pieces of equipment.
 IndieWire Film & TV Craft editor Chris O’Falt has rounded up his favorites below.
 With just a few clicks, you can get a professional recording setup for a relatively low price — read on for the basics.
 For more gear, read our picks for low-cost sound equipment and budget-friendly lighting kits.

 First things first — you’ll need a microphone.
-(Duh.)
 While the built-in mic on your laptop or phone probably isn’t the worst thing in the world, if you’re serious about capturing high-quality sound you’re going to need an external microphone.

 After a bunch of experimentation, O’Falt has settled on affordable, handheld Dynamic Cardioid mics (meaning they pick up sound in all directions).